whoisjayd/it-tools/README.md

 Docker image listen to IPv6, so it needs to be enabled: https://serverfault.com/questions/1147296/how-to-enable-ipv6-on-ubuntu-20-04.
 Alternatively, you can mount your own `nginx.conf` own using docker option `-v "./nginx.conf:/etc/nginx/conf.d/nginx.conf"` (with `listen [::]:8080;` removed)

+## PR Welcome

+Especially for UI improvements and translation.
+And for anything else.

 ## HTTPS is recommanded

 Some tools like PGP encryption rely on WebCrypto API that is only available in HTTPS/SSL.
 Also, if you want to use PWA, HTTPS is required.